amitshky/vulkanBasics/notes.md

 ## Render pass
+* Render passes contain information about
-* specify framebuffers that will be used while rendering
+	* framebuffer attachments that will be used during rendering
-	* specify color, depth buffers, samples
+	* no. of color and depth buffers, no. of samples for each of them, and how they should be handled
-* before finishing pipeline creation
 * **Subpasses and attachment references**
 	* a single render pass can consist of multiple render passes
+	* subpasses are subsequent rendering operations and depend on the contents of the previous render passes
+	* vulkan can reorder the rendering operations and conserve memory bandwidth, if we group the rendering operations into one render pass
 	* the subpasses depend on the contents of the framebuffers in the previous passes